 He stated that he wanted to help to raise money for breast cancer research after he lost a friend to the disease.

-He serves as a judge for the AFA’s annual “Best in Drag Show” to raise money for AIDS research.
+He served as a judge for the AFA’s annual “Best in Drag Show” to raise money for AIDS research.

 He was an early supporter of Ryan White, the Indiana teenager who contracted AIDS in 1987 through a blood transfusion.

 Sheen donated one dollar for every ticket that he sold for his “Torpedo of Truth” tour to victims of the Japanese earthquake through the Red Cross.